alemar11/ios-watchos-tvos-macos-resources/README.md

 * [AMScrollingNavbar](https://github.com/andreamazz/AMScrollingNavbar) - Scrollable UINavigationBar that follows the scrolling of a UIScrollView.
 * [Bartinter](https://github.com/MaximKotliar/Bartinter) - Changes your status bar depending on content behind it.
 * [BusyNavigationBar](https://github.com/gmertk/BusyNavigationBar) - A UINavigationBar extension to show loading effects above navigation bar's background.
+* [DropdownTitleView](https://github.com/GitHawkApp/DropdownTitleView) - A UINavigationItem.titleView compatible UIControl with a title, subtitle, and dropdown.
 * [ImageInNavigationBarDemo](https://github.com/tungfam/ImageInNavigationBarDemo) - Demo project that shows a resizable image in right top corner of Navigation Bar with Large Title (iOS11).
 * [KJNavigationViewAnimation](https://github.com/KiranJasvanee/KJNavigationViewAnimation)
 * [MTCoordinatorView](https://github.com/mittsuu/MTCoordinatorView) - The view coordinate arranged to the scrolling is adjusted.